 "Market position" means the combination of the current and/or expected holdings of compliance instruments by a registered entity and the current and/or expected covered emissions of that registered entity.
+Knowledge of a GMP's current and/or expected holdings of compliance instruments is knowledge of the GMP's market position.

-"Market sensitive information" means information related to registered entities registered in Washington's program or in an external GHG ETS of a linked jurisdictiontee which Washington has linked, or their participation in the cap and invest program or an external GHG ETS of a linked jurisdiction, that is not otherwise publicly available, and for which ecology determines that the public interest in disclosure is outweighed by the public interest served by maintaining the confidentiality of such information, on the basis that its disclosure would be reasonably expected to have an effect on the

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC price or value of allowances or offset credits and/or enable and or enable anable and or enable and or enable and or enable and or enable and registered entity registered in Washington's program on an external GHG ETS of a linked jurisdiction to engage in market manipulation such as bidder collusion, market cornering, or extortion of other market participant.
-"Market sensitive information" does not include data reported under chapter 173-441 WAC, except to the extent that the disclosure of such data for a particular emission year at any time prior to November 15th of the following calendar year would enable an registered entity registered in Washington's program or an external GHG ETS of a linked jurisdiction to engage in market manipulation.
-"Market sensitive information" also does not include anonymized information about the contents of registered entities' holding accounts that is publicly displayed pursuant to RCW 70A.65.090 (7)(b), except to the extent that the disclosure of such information that is less than 45 days old would enable an registered entity registered in Washington's program or an external GHG ETS of a linked jurisdiction to engage in market manipulation.
+"Market sensitive information" means information related to registered entities registered in Washington's program and/or in an external GHG ETS of a linked jurisdiction, or their participation in the cap and invest program and/or an external GHG ETS of a linked jurisdiction that is not otherwise publicly available, and for which ecology determines that the public interest in disclosure is outweighed by the public interest served by maintaining the confidentiality of such information, on the basis that its disclosure would be reasonably expected to have an effect on the price or value of allowances or offset credits and/or enable an registered entity to engage in market manipulation such as bidder collusion, market cornering, or extortion of other market participant.
+"Market sensitive information" does not include data reported under chapter 173-441 WAC, except to the extent that the disclosure of such data for a particular emission year at any time prior to November 15th of the following calendar year would enable an registered entity to engage in market manipulation.
+"Market sensitive information" also does not include anonymized information about the contents of registered entities' holding accounts that is publicly displayed pursuant to RCW 70A.65.090 (7)(b), except to the extent that the disclosure of such information that is less than 45 days old would enable an registered entity to engage in market manipulation.